mdr78/mdr78.github.io/_posts/2022-06-01-talk-to-applications-from-vpp.md

 hairpin through the kernel.

 The special sauce here is in the current hairpin, the v1 version of this
-interface would have used the kernel's venerable [AF<sub>PACKET</sub>](https://man7.org/linux/man-pages/man7/packet.7.html) interface to
+interface would have used the kernel's venerable [AF_PACKET](https://man7.org/linux/man-pages/man7/packet.7.html) interface to
 hairpin packet which wasn't known for speed.
 FD.io VPP's TAP v2 however uses
-the kernel's [vhost<sub>net</sub> interface](https://www.redhat.com/en/blog/introduction-virtio-networking-and-vhost-net) instead, with FD.io VPP implementing a Virtio
+the kernel's [vhost_net interface](https://www.redhat.com/en/blog/introduction-virtio-networking-and-vhost-net) instead, with FD.io VPP implementing a Virtio
 endpoint to talk to the Kernel.

-This is a more optimized interface compared to AF<sub>PACKET</sub>, with a rich
+This is a more optimized interface compared to AF_PACKET, with a rich
 feature-set borrowed from Virtualization, supporting both poll-mode and
 interrupt-driven modes of operation, multiple queues for multi-core
 deployments and so on.

 # AF_XDP

-[AF<sub>XDP</sub>](https://www.kernel.org/doc/html/latest/networking/af_xdp.html) is the new API supported by the Kernel, and is similar to TAP v2 above
+[AF_XDP](https://www.kernel.org/doc/html/latest/networking/af_xdp.html) is the new API supported by the Kernel, and is similar to TAP v2 above
 in that it can be used by FD.io VPP to hairpin packets to the Kernel.
-AF<sub>XDP</sub>
+AF_XDP
-is very much seen as the successor to the Linux's AF<sub>PACKET</sub> interface.
+is very much seen as the successor to the Linux's AF_PACKET interface.

 Again, this means that any Linux networking application can be supported at
 the expense of the hairpin through the kernel; **sockets based applications**,